-Insect Shield® Repellent Apparel and Insect Shield® Repellent Gear are revolutionary products designed to provide long-lasting, effective and convenient personal insect protection.
+Insect Shield® Repellent Apparel and Insect Shield® Repellent Gear are designed to provide long-lasting, effective and convenient personal insect protection.
 They are one of the most effective new tools launched in over 50 years to help battle insects such as mosquitoes and ticks, some of which may carry diseases.
 The protection they offer is the result of years of research and testing.
-In July 2003, Insect Shield Repellent Apparel was registered by the U.S. Environmental Protection Agency.
-In 2006, the EPA accepted an amendment extending the durability claims of our apparel from 25 washes to 70 washes.
-Our products combine the Insect Shield process with a proprietary formulation of permethrin, resulting in effective insect protection that lasts the expected lifetime of a garment.
+Our products combine the Insect Shield process with a proprietary formulation of permethrin, resulting in insect protection that lasts the expected lifetime of a garment.

 How should I wash Insect Shield clothing?

 For items that can be washed, normal home laundering is recommended.
 Insect Shield repellent clothes can be bleached, starched, pressed, etc., without effect on the repellent quality; however, they should not be dry cleaned.
 Dry cleaning removes some of the active ingredient from the apparel, which reduces the insect repellent quality.

 Is Insect Shield approved by the U.S. Environmental Protection Agency (EPA)?

 Yes.
 Insect Shield Repellent Apparel is EPA registered under Reg.
 No. 74843-2.
 Insect Shield Repellent Gear is EPA registered under Reg.
 No. 74843-5.

 The EPA registration process evaluates a proposed product to make sure it will not have harmful effects on people or the environment.
 Insect Shield repellent is EPA approved for use by the whole family, with no restrictions.